siyukath

 Ship the AI-confidence pattern as a standalone component.

 Confidence, reasoning, and override was the most reusable thing we made, and we built it as a dashboard feature instead of a system.
 Designed as its own component with clear rules for any AI recommendation surface, it would have been far easier for Bridgestone to adopt across other products.
+If I were leading this project again, the confidence scaffolding would be the first thing I'd componentize, before any screen design started.

 Takeaway